Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

-The obvious caveat is that the current uncertainties of PQCD are considerably wild, especially near lower values of $X$ relevant for this constraint.
-Violations of this kind only occur for PQCD EOSs with $X\gtrsim 1.4$, or equivalently $P_\pqcd(2.4\GeV)\lesssim 1.5$ GeV/fm$^3$.
+The obvious caveat is that $P_\pqcd$ currently has considerable uncertainties especially near lower values of $X$ relevant for this constraint.
+Violations of \cref{eq:pminbound} only occur for pQCD EOSs with $X\lesssim 1.3$, or roughly $P_\pqcd(2.4\GeV)\lesssim 1.3$ GeV/fm$^3$.
 The partial N3LO contribution raises $P_\pqcd$ and renders this constraint weaker, see \cref{fig:dpmin_n3lo} in \cref{sec:n3lo}.

-The critical flaw in the above argument lies in the assumption that the unpaired quark matter described by \pqcd~ is known to be the true ground state around $\mu_\pqcd\simeq 2.4~\GeV$.
+The central issue underlying the above argument is the assumption that the unpaired quark matter described by \pqcd~ is the true ground state around $\mu_\pqcd\simeq 2.5-3~\GeV$.
 Below $\bar\Lambda\sim\mu_q\simeq \GeV$ the strong coupling constant $g_s=\sqrt{4\pi\alpha_s}$ that appears in the Lagrangian is above 1, suggesting non-perturbative effects could still dominate in this regime.
-Since the determination of ground state requires knowledge of all possible phases, including the unpaired quark matter and other exotic strongly-interacting phases QCD might admit, we are unable to make the call based on the PQCD EOS alone, even if its uncertainty can be significantly reduced.
-On the other hand, the laws of thermodynamics favor the phase with the lowest grand potential (highest pressure) at given chemical potentials.
-For instance, assuming the ground state at $\mu_B=2.4$ GeV is a color-flavor-locked (CFL) color superconductor ~\cite{Son:1998uk,Rajagopal:2000wf,Alford:2007xm} with a gap around $\Delta\sim100$ MeV ($\Delta\sim50$ MeV if the partial N3LO contribution is included, see \cref{fig:dpmin_n3lo}.) \footnote{We note that typical estimates based on the leading order $\mathcal{O}(g_s)$ gap equation $\Delta/\mu_q\sim\exp(-\const/g_s)$ derived at asymptotic densities suggest $\Delta\sim50$ MeV at $\mu_q=800$ MeV, a value that can vary by factors of a few in either direction depending on the color/flavor/spin structures of the Cooper pair, higher order corrections, the running of $g_s$, and if non-standard parings emerge.}, the tension shown in Fig 2 goes away.
-Indeed, if future astrophysical observations support rather soft inner core NS EOSs, and higher order corrections narrow down $P_\pqcd(2.4~\GeV)$ to be below $\sim1.5~\GeV/\text{fm}^{3}$, violation of this $\Delta P_\mathrm{min}$ bound could be evidence of non-perturbative phenomena in the zero temperature QCD phase diagram around $\mu_B\simeq 2.4-3~\GeV$.
+Since the determination of ground state requires knowledge of all possible phases one is unable to make the call based on the pQCD EOS alone, even if its uncertainty can be significantly reduced.

+In fact, the dense quark matter EOS is known to receive non-perturbative contributions from the pairing of quarks near their Fermi surface.
+Akin to Copper pairs in electric superconductors, this gives rise to color superconductivity ~\cite{Alford:1997zt,Son:1998uk,Alford:1998mk,Schafer:1999jg,Rajagopal:2000wf,Alford:2007xm} in the cold quark matter (CQM).
+Assuming the ground state at $\mu_B\gtrsim2.5~\GeV\gg 3m_s$ is the most symmetric color-flavor-locked (CFL) superconducting phase, the pressure and density of the CQM are given by